Focus on Earth

 Content type: Page

-The SUAPS at the University of Montpellier is the sports service available to all students at the University of Montpellier and staff employed by the institution.
-Registration is open throughout the year on your ENT and does not require a medical certificate.
-Register directly online and explore all the sports on offer on the SUAPS website.
-Access the SUAPS website What sports activities are available?
+The SUAPS at the University of Montpellier is the sports department open to all students at the University of Montpellier and to staff employed by the institution.
+Registration is available year-round via your digital workspace (ENT) and does not require a medical certificate.
+Sign up directly online and explore the full range of sports activities on the SUAPS website.
+Visit the SUAPS website What sports activities are available?

-Some classes are open to all, while others must be booked up to seven days in advance to participate in sports in Montpellier, Sète, Béziers, Nîmes, Carcassonne, and Mende.
-List of activities: Team sports: handball, soccer, futsal, basketball, ultimate frisbee, rugby, volleyball Combat sports: judo, boxing, French boxing, Thai boxing, capoeira, kickboxing, karate Physical fitness: fitness, gymnastics, weight training, yoga, step, Pilates, physical conditioning, muscle strengthening Dance: salsa, bachata, Latin, jazz, contemporary, neoclassical, lindy hop, solo jazz, Afro, dancehall, reggaeton, street jazz, Zumba, rock sol, acrobatic rock, cardio Water sports: swimming, lifesaving Racket sports: table tennis, badminton, padel, tennis Other sports: athletics, climbing See the full SUAPS program.
+Some classes are open to all, while others require booking up to 7 days in advance to participate in sports in Montpellier, Sète, Béziers, Nîmes, Carcassonne, and Mende.
+List of activities: Team sports: handball, soccer, futsal, basketball, ultimate frisbee, rugby, volleyball Combat sports: judo, boxing, French boxing, Muay Thai, capoeira, kickboxing, karate Fitness: fitness, gymnastics, weight training, yoga, step, Pilates, physical conditioning, muscle strengthening Dances: salsa, bachata, Latin, jazz, contemporary, neoclassical, lindy hop, solo jazz, Afro, dancehall, reggaeton, street jazz, Zumba, rock sol, acrobatic rock, cardio Water sports: swimming, lifesaving Racket sports: table tennis, badminton, padel, tennis Other sports: track and field, rock climbing Check out the full SUAPS program schedule.
 About SUAPS

-SUAPS offers: Free sports all year round: 255 classes per week for all levels, 50 sports: physical training, fitness, Pilates, yoga, combat sports, racket sports, team sports, fitness, weight training, health sports, dance, athletics, gymnastics, climbing, swimming, etc. Tournaments and sporting events: catamaran sailing, sports night, trail running, introductory diving, aquathlon, outdoor climbing, rowing, beach volleyball, and more.
-The sports option to enhance your studies: enroll in the Evaluated Sports Training (FSE) program (option available at ENSCM, IUT Montpellier/Nîmes/Sète/Béziers, and in the UFR and Institute: Montpellier Management, Economics, Medicine, Dentistry, Pharmacy, Sciences, Law, and Political Science).
-University sports competitions, to challenge yourself and represent the university: the Montpellier University Sports Association (ASUM) and SUAPS coach and support you.
-"High-Level Athlete" status, to balance studies and sports careers: SUAPS assists you in your application for "SHN" status (possible adjustments to studies and exams).
-Various sports facilities are available and can be rented for events, sports activities, or specific projects: all facilities are made available exclusively through an agreement, which sets out the terms of use, responsibilities, and conditions of access.
-Requests are reviewed on a case-by-case basis to ensure optimal organization and compliance with the service's operating rules.
-Information: Find all the information you need on the SUAPS website.
+SUAPS offers: Free, unlimited sports all year round: 255 classes per week for all levels, 50 sports: physical conditioning, fitness, Pilates, yoga, combat sports, racquet sports, team sports, fitness, weight training, health and fitness, dance, track and field, gymnastics, rock climbing, swimming ...
+Tournaments and sporting events: catamaran sailing, sports night, trail running, introductory scuba diving, aquathlon, outdoor rock climbing, rowing, beach volleyball...
+The sports track to highlight your athletic involvement in your academic program: enroll in the Evaluated Sports Training (FSE) program (available at ENSCM, the Montpellier/Nîmes/Sète/Béziers IUTs, and the following departments and institutes: Montpellier Management, Economics, Medicine, Dentistry, Pharmacy, Sciences, Law, and Political Science).
+University sports competitions, to challenge yourself and represent the university: the University of Montpellier Sports Association (ASUM) and the SUAPS coach and support you.
+“High-Level Athlete” status, to balance studies and athletic careers: the SUAPS assists you with your application for “SHN” status (possible adjustments to coursework and exams).
+Access to various sports facilities and the option to rent them for events, sports activities, or specific projects: all use is granted exclusively through an agreement, which outlines the terms of use, responsibilities, and access conditions.
+Requests are reviewed on a case-by-case basis to ensure optimal organization and compliance with the department’s operating rules.
+Information: Find all the information on the SUAPS website.
 Our team

 Jean-Yves CASSANDirector04 11 75 97 Mathilde MANDELBAUMAdministrative Manager04 11 75 97